Stainless Steel Stamping Overview

 (d) As an alternative some prefer to use automotive touch-up paint, you'll want to wipe excess off quickly.

-You will occasionally need to put a drop of 3-in-1 oil at each pivot point and the punch pin itself, this makes it easier to punch the hole and easier for the blank to pop off of the pin.
+You will occasionally need to put a drop of 3-in-1 Oil (available at hardware or even grocery store) at each pivot point and the punch pin itself, this makes it easier to punch the hole and easier for the blank to pop off of the pin.

 After a while the rubber coating will come off, no problem to redo.
-I use Plasti Dip from the hardware store and put 3 coats on around the punch pin opening.
-Be sure to stir very well and allow at least 1 hr. drying time between coats.
-I use a Popsicle stick to apply and after it has dried I carefully cut the excess around the punch pin off with a razor/utility knife.
+I use Plasti Dip from the hardware store Tool Magic is another similar product.
+Be sure to stir very well and put on around the punch pin opening, allowing at least 1 hr. drying time between coats I do 3 coats.
+Using a Popsicle stick to apply works well and after it has dried I carefully cut the excess around the punch pin off with a razor/utility knife.

-To modify the depth gauge remove it from the punch, hammer it flat then cut & ground the narrow end to about 3/16" wide.
-Clean off any burr and then re-bend it right at the point where it gets wide.
-This allow the gouge to be adjusted much closer to the punch pin.
+To modify the depth gauge remove it from the punch, hammer it flat then cut & grind the narrow end to about 3/16" wide and finally re-bend it right at the point where it gets wide.
+This allow the gauge to be adjusted much closer to the punch pin.